nantunes/pentaho-viz-sandbox/docs/index.md

             <dd>
                 The Pentaho Visualization API provides a unified way to visualize data across the Pentaho suite (e.g. Analyzer, PDI, CDF).

-                Essentially, it is a set of abstractions that ensures total isolation between applications, visualizations and configurations (the glue).
+                Essentially, it is a set of abstractions that ensures isolation between applications, visualizations and configurations (that glue the two together).
             </dd>
         </dl>
     </li>